MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/microsoft-defender-atp-mac.md

 ## What’s new in the public preview

+We've been working hard through the private preview period, and we've heard your concerns.
+We've reduced the delay for when new Mac devices appear in the ATP console after they've been deployed.
+We've improved threat handling, and enhanced the user experience.
+We've also made numerous bug fixes.
+Other updates to Microsoft Defender ATP include:

-- Fully accessible
+- Full accessibility
-- Various bug fixes
 - Improved performance
-- Improved user experience
-- Improved threat handling
-- Localized for 37 languages
+- Localization for 37 languages
 - Improved anti-tampering protections
-- Feedback and samples can be submitted via the GUI.
+- Feedback and samples can now be submitted via the GUI.
-- Product health can be queried via Jamf or the command line.
+- Product health can be queried with JAMF or the command line.
-- Reduced delay for Mac devices to appear in the ATP console, following deployment.
-- Admins can set their cloud preference for any location, not just those in the US.
+- Admins can set their cloud preference for any location, not just for those in the US.

 ## Prerequisites
 You should have beginner-level experience in macOS and BASH scripting.
 You must have administrative privileges on the machine.